Peter Pan (2003 film): Release

 This film was released in theatres on 18 December 2003 in Australia, on 24 December 2003 in the United Kingdom and on 25 December 2003 in the United States.
-The film was distributed by Universal Pictures in the United States, Canada, Australia, New Zealand, the United Kingdom, and South Africa, and by Columbia Pictures in the rest of the world.

-Marketing

 For the promotion of the film, the original novel of Peter Pan by J.M.
 Barrie was re-released displaying the film's promotional material.

+Universal Pictures released the film in North America and through United International Pictures in the United Kingdom, Australia, South Africa, France and all other English-speaking territories.
+Columbia TriStar Film Distributors International released the film in all other territories aside from Scandivanian territories, Portugal and Israel, where Revolution Studios handled international sales.
+Revolution Studios also held worldwide television rights.

 A video game based on the film titled Peter Pan: The Motion Picture Event was released for Game Boy Advance on 4 November 2003, developed by Saffire and published by Atari Interactive, receiving mixed reviews from critics.

 Reception

 Critical response

+Peter Pan received generally positive reviews.
 Review aggregator Rotten Tomatoes gives the film a score of 77% based on 145 reviews and an average rating of 6.8/10.
 The website's critical consensus reads, "Solid if far from definitive, this version of Peter Pan is visually impressive, psychologically complex and faithful to its original source."
 On Metacritic, the film has a weighted average score of 64 out of 100, based on 33 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Film critic Roger Ebert gave the film three and a half out of four stars.
 MovieGuide has also favourably reviewed the film, calling it "a wonderfully crafted, morally uplifting movie that intentionally emphasizes the fantasy elements of the story both in dialogue and design of the film."

 Box office

-Peter Pan earned $48,462,608 at the box office in the United States and another $73.5 million outside the US, which brings the worldwide total to nearly $122 million.
-The film’s failure was partly due to its competition with the highly anticipated epic fantasy The Lord of the Rings: The Return of the King released the week before, and the family comedy Cheaper by the Dozen, which opened on the same day.
+Peter Pan earned $48,462,608 at the box office in the United States and another $73.5 million outside the United States, which brought the worldwide total to nearly $122 million.
+The film's failure was partly due to its competition with the highly anticipated epic fantasy The Lord of the Rings: The Return of the King released the week before, and the family comedy Cheaper by the Dozen, which opened on the same day.